-Here is an incident of a woman Vandana from Bangalore who had just had her Baby and could not move out so she gave her SBI Debit Card with PIN to her husband Rajesh to withdraw a sum of Rs 25,000 on 14th November 2013.
+Here is an incident of a woman Vandana from Bangalore who had just had her Baby and could not move out so she gave her SBI Debit Card with the PIN to her husband Rajesh to withdraw a sum of Rs 25,000 on 14th November 2013.

-Technically SBI ATM failed to dispatced the money but ATM machine showed a slip mentioning that the money is debited when Rajesh gave a call to Bank, they responded that the money would be returned to the account within 24 hours.
+Technically SBI ATM failed to dispatch the money but ATM machine showed a slip mentioning that the money is debited when Rajesh gave a call to Bank, they responded that the money would be returned to the account within 24 hours.

-On 21st Oct 2014 Vandana went to the Bangalore IVth additional District Consumer Disputes Redressal Forum.
+On 21st Oct 2014 Vandana went to the Bangalore IVth Additional District Consumer Disputes Redressal Forum.
 She also presented the Cash verification report of that particular ATM of particular day collected through RTI to the court.
 SBI too produced several documents regarding log records & ATM transactions but maintain their stand that sharing ATM PIN is a violation.

 SBI taught a hard lesson to every ATM users who share their PIN or Card to their close relatives.